cado-security/product-help/docs/cado/manage/archiving.md

 Investigations can now manually be archived and restored by going to your investigation and clicking the ⋮ symbol on the investigation you want to manually archive or restore.

-If the investigation is not in an achrived status you will see the `Archive Investigation` option avaiable
+If the investigation is not in an archived status you will see the `Archive Investigation` option avaiable

 ![Archive](/img/archiveinvestigation.png)

-If the investigation is achrived you will see the `Restore Investigation` option avaiable.
+If the investigation is archived you will see the `Restore Investigation` option avaiable.

 ![Restore](/img/restoreinvestigation.png)